- Any project within a subdivision

 Check with the local program administrator for permitting requirements:

-- Download and submit an Erosion and Sediment Control Plan Review Application Form.
+- You can apply for a permit on line through the Access Online Portal HERE.
+Or download and submit an Erosion and Sediment Control Plan Review Application Form.

 - Submit an erosion and sediment control plan, consisting of a narrative and site plan, prepared in accordance with The Virginia Erosion and Sediment Control Handbook.